helenzhou6/FAC-Notes/weekTwo.md

 * Code used in testing:
   * **deepequals** testing checking inside an object (as stated [here](https://api.qunitjs.com/assert/deepEqual))
   * Can use `t.pass()` and `t.fail()` within your tests, that can test for other things other than whether actual equals expected.
 * Fantastic talk on testing (including testing doubles) by Rabea.
 Slides [here](http://rabea.co.uk/spies-fakes-and-friends/) and [rock/paper/scissors repo](https://github.com/RabeaGleissner/rock-paper-scissors-js).
-Also [a blog post on test doubles](http://rabea.co.uk/blog/apprenticeship/post-101) by her
+Also [a blog post on test doubles](http://rabea.co.uk/blog/apprenticeship/post-101) by her.
+Notes based on her talk below:
+  * Pure functions are easy to test and classes with few dependencies.
+  * **Test Double** - an object that stands in your prodn code objects in tests - that needs to conform to the interface of the required collaborator.
+    * Because: reduce amount of dependencies (e.g. not actually make an API call), make impure functions pure, make tests less fragile and force code to execute certain branches.
+Has types:
+    * **Dummy** - implements any functions called (pass in empty method `function(_)`.
+Usually empty function body, unless hasto return something.
+    * **Stub** - simplified implementation of a method.
+Returns a value but without business logic, can force code to run along specific paths.
+    * **Spy** - Records some info to check if method was called, how many times a method was called.
+Number of method arguments, check that arguments are correct.
+(Report back code done)
+    * **Fake** - has a working implementation but is a shortcut (not suitable for prodn code)
+    * **Double** - umbrella term for all of the above.
+  * NB: not so easy with typed languages - testing frameworks has all thus built in

 #### Tape Testing terminologies
 [_Resource: fizbuzz_](https://github.com/foundersandcoders/fizzbuzz/blob/deep-equal-explanation/README.md)